Burning Rock Biotech Limited (BNR) Just Got Our Attention

 BNR’s Market Performance

-BNR stocks went up by 10.94% for the week, with a monthly jump of 12.42% and a quarterly performance of -18.76%, while its annual performance rate touched -38.95%.
-The volatility ratio for the week stands at 9.68% while the volatility levels for the past 30 days are set at 8.27% for Burning Rock Biotech Limited.
-The simple moving average for the period of the last 20 days is 10.14% for BNR stocks with a simple moving average of -35.79% for the last 200 days.
+BNR stocks went down by -11.76% for the week, with a monthly drop of -0.35% and a quarterly performance of -27.91%, while its annual performance rate touched -45.26%.
+The volatility ratio for the week stands at 9.85% while the volatility levels for the past 30 days are set at 8.41% for Burning Rock Biotech Limited.
+The simple moving average for the period of the last 20 days is -4.01% for BNR stocks with a simple moving average of -42.25% for the last 200 days.

-Volatility was left at 8.27%, however, over the last 30 days, the volatility rate increased by 9.68%, as shares surge +22.58% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -22.59% lower at present.
+Volatility was left at 8.41%, however, over the last 30 days, the volatility rate increased by 9.85%, as shares sank -0.14% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -25.94% lower at present.

-During the last 5 trading sessions, BNR rose by +7.85%, which changed the moving average for the period of 200-days by -48.95% in comparison to the 20-day moving average, which settled at $14.68.
-In addition, Burning Rock Biotech Limited saw -30.65% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BNR fell by -11.76%, which changed the moving average for the period of 200-days by -57.97% in comparison to the 20-day moving average, which settled at $14.85.
+In addition, Burning Rock Biotech Limited saw -38.27% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for BNR